zbo14/comit/doc.md

-# Comit
+# comit

-Comit provides an interface through which constituents
+comit provides an interface through which constituents

 - submit issue forms, on or off the network
 - find an issue form by ID